J-Palomino/trifecta/GOOSE_INTEGRATION_GUIDE.md

-# Goose AI Assistant Integration with TreeTee
+# Goose AI Assistant Integration with DaisyChain

 ## Overview

-This guide explains how to integrate Goose AI coding assistant with TreeTee/MeshCentral, allowing you to chat with AI assistants on your monitored machines.
+This guide explains how to integrate Goose AI coding assistant with DaisyChain/MeshCentral, allowing you to chat with AI assistants on your monitored machines.
 Goose provides on-machine AI capabilities for coding assistance, debugging, and automation.

 ## What is Goose?